 Analyzing User Behavior Within Continuous Gambling Systems

-User behavior in modern gambling environments often follows patterns that contradict common assumptions.
+User behavior in modern gambling environments often contradicts common assumptions.
 It is widely believed that people gamble primarily to win money and will stop once losses outweigh enjoyment.
 In practice, sustained participation is rarely driven by outcomes alone.
 Instead, behavior is shaped by system structure, speed, and feedback loops that quietly prioritize continuity over results.

 These environments do not rely on excitement or dramatic wins to keep users engaged.
 They rely on smoothness.
 The goal is not to create memorable moments, but to prevent interruptions.
 When examined closely, user behavior appears less like a series of decisions and more like an effort to maintain a stable state of immersion.